Can you pay off car finance early?

 Ending a Personal Contract Purchase (PCP) agreement early

-If you haven’t paid back 50% of the total finance amount, you can still hand the car back by paying the difference.
-For example, if the total finance amount is £30,000 and you’ve paid back £10,000, you could end the finance agreement by handing the car back and paying an additional £5,000.
+If you haven’t yet repaid 50%, you can still terminate the agreement early – but you’ll need to pay the difference.
+For instance, if your total finance amount is £30,000 and you’ve already repaid £10,000, you could end the contract by handing the car back and paying an additional £5,000.

 Before deciding to end your PCP agreement early, it’s worth finding out if your car has positive equity.
 This is when your car is currently worth more than the outstanding finance you’ve left to pay (including the balloon payment).
 Also be aware any miles you’ve done above the agreed limit will incur additional charges, as will any damage to the car above normal wear and tear.

-Once you know the value of your car, you should request a settlement figure from your finance provider.
-This will be the amount you need to pay to end the agreement early and take ownership of the car — leaving you free to sell it on.
+Once you know the value of your car, the next step is to request a settlement figure from your finance provider.
+This figure is the total amount needed to pay off the remaining balance and take full ownership of the car, leaving you free to either keep it or sell it on.

 Ending a Hire Purchase (HP) agreement early

-Hire Purchase agreements see your deposit and monthly repayments pay off the vehicle itself, rather than its depreciation.
-There’s no balloon payment at the end to make, although monthly repayments tend to be higher than they are with a PCP.
+In a Hire Purchase (HP) agreement, your deposit and monthly repayments go toward paying off the car itself, rather than covering its depreciation, as is the case with a Personal Contract Purchase (PCP).
+There’s no balloon payment at the end, but monthly repayments tend to be higher than with PCP agreements.

 Is it worth paying off car finance early?

-Your individual circumstances will determine whether it’s best to end your car finance early.
-If you don’t need the car anymore, or you’re struggling with the monthly payments and have already paid off 50% or more of its value, it may be the right decision.
-If you’re facing money troubles and have not yet paid 50% of the car off, it may help to seek independent professional financial advice.
+Your decision to end your car finance early will depend on your individual circumstances.
+If you no longer need the car or are struggling with monthly payments and have already paid off 50% or more of its value, it might be the right choice.
+However, if you’re facing financial difficulties and haven’t yet repaid 50%, it’s advisable to seek independent professional financial advice.

 When it’s worth considering paying car finance off early: